 Claude Code's Plugin Marketplace Changes How You Build Frontend

-Claude Code added plugin support in version 2.1.0, with the public beta announced October 9, 2025.
-The feature flew under my radar until now.
+Claude Code added plugin support in version 2.1.0 (public beta October 9, 2025).
+I missed it until now.

-The killer feature: a frontend-design skill that automatically activates when you're doing UI work and changes how Claude writes your frontend code.
+The one that matters: a frontend-design skill that auto-activates during UI work and changes how Claude writes your frontend code.

-Run /plugin and you get a UI to browse, install, and manage plugins from marketplaces you've added.
+Run /plugin to browse, install, and manage plugins from marketplaces you've added.

 | Command | What it does |